 The Salvation Army is striving to change generations by giving children from poverty-stricken environments the chance to get a start in life in a very different place than where their parents may have begun.

 The Salvation Army provides safe places and structured after-school programs that enrich the lives of children, ages 5 to 14, under the umbrella of Christian values and leadership.

 Programs are planned but fun!
 We help children with homework but we also teach them how to develop skills in art, music, STEM, martial arts, sports and culinary arts.
-We use exciting games and activities from Fuel Up to Play 60 to promote health and wellness through play!
-Our facilities are equipped with computer labs where kids learn financial literacy as well as digital liteacy and resposibility.
+We use exciting games and activities from Fuel Up to Play 60 to promote health and wellness through play.
+Our facilities are equipped with computer labs where kids learn financial literacy as well as digital literacy and responsibility.

-Salvation Army After-School Programs serve five counties: Dallas, Tarrant, Collin, Denton, and Ellis.
+Salvation Army After-School Programs serve Dallas, Tarrant and Ellis, and Denton and Collin counties.
 The centers are open Monday through Friday and follow the school district calendar in each county.
 Hours of operation and program fees vary by location.

 Irving Community Center

 3023 W. 24th Street, Fort Worth, TX 76106

 3528 East 14th Street, Plano, TX 75074